darklab8/blog/blog/articles/article_detailed/article_20240614_freelancer_setup_at_linux/article_post_installation.md

 - `cd drive_c/users/steamuser`
 - `rm Documents ; mkdir Documents && chmod a+rw Documents`

-WARNING: if you crash with weird errors 000c22fe, 000c21de on New Game, that can be because your "My Games" is still symlinked to single place.
+{{ critical `if you crash with weird errors 000c22fe, 000c21de on New Game, that can be because your "My Games" is still symlinked to single place.
 Rename/delete existing ones to ensure u stat a fresh one not touched by other Freelancer mods.
-Or use advice above and delete symlink and create Documents folder as recommended
+Or use advice above and delete symlink and create Documents folder as recommended` }}